Collared kingfisher: Distribution and habitat

 It is most commonly found in coastal areas, particularly in mangrove swamps.
 It also inhabits farmland, open woodland, grassland and gardens.
 In some parts of its range, especially on islands, it can be seen further inland, ranging into forest or into mountain areas.
 Birds often perch conspicuously on wires, rocks or bare branches.

 The subspecies that occurs furthest west in the Eurasian/African landmass is T. c. abyssinica of north-east Africa, which is found in patches of mangroves in Eritrea and has also been recorded from Sudan and Somalia.
 Further east in Arabia is the endangered race T. c. kalbaensis with a population of 55 pairs or fewer; these are almost entirely restricted to Khor Kalba in the United Arab Emirates, but breeding has also occurred recently at Khor Shinas in Oman.
 Further subspecies occur locally around the coasts of India and Bangladesh and on the Andaman and Nicobar Islands.
-In Southeast Asia and Indonesia the species is widespread and common, occurring far inland in some regions.
+In Southeast Asia and Indonesia as well as Philippines, the species is widespread and common, occurring far inland in some regions.